CD Projekt: CD Projekt Red

 In March 2021, CD Projekt Red acquired Vancouver, Canada-based Digital Scapes Studios and rebranded the studio as CD Projekt Red Vancouver.

-In May 2021, it was reported that Tomaszkiewicz had resigned from studio following workplace bullying allegations.
+In May, it was reported that Tomaszkiewicz had resigned from studio following an internal investigation into workplace bullying allegations that found him not guilty.
+He founded his own studio and began developing The Blood of Dawnwalker.

 In October 2021, CD Projekt Red acquired Boston-based independent studio The Molasses Flood, the developer of The Flame in the Flood.